 …All the Way Through to Checkout

-Matching the look, message and CTA of your display ads as your TV creative
+Matching the look, message and CTA of your ads as your TV creative

 Add a countdown timer to reinforce urgency and limited time offers